tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Dare I say this is the strongest SEA team in years?
 The closest comparison would be 2021's T1, but lima major jabz vs jabbz

-**What would success look like?** Jaunuel's mullet is added to the list of "greatest TI winning haircuts."
+**What would success look like?** Really a solid bunch of stand up guys.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/beastcoast.jpg" alt="Banner"></p>